A lot or a little?

 Is it any good?

 The letters sent back and forth are so beautifully simple and honest that it's no wonder why Max feels compelled to lovingly iron, laminate, and save each one.
 They ask each other anything and everything -- from the very first query about where children come from (she thinks it's from the bottom of a cola can or beer bottle, as her grandfather informed her; he was told rabbis, nuns, or "dirty prostitutes" laid eggs that hatched into babies) to whether he's ever been bullied or she has a pet kangaroo (yes and no).
 Collette and Hoffman are so evocative with their voices (he especially, with his Yiddish-spiked New York accent).
-As they narrate their long rambling letters to each other, we see their flashbacks and thoughts come to life, and it's funny and heartbreaking and real.
+As they narrate their long rambling letters to each other, we see their flashbacks and thoughts come to life.
 We should all be so lucky to have even one friendship as true as Mary and Max's.